Adolescence: Romance and sexual activity

-Adolescent girls with male partners who are older than them are at higher risk for adverse sexual health outcomes than their peers.
-Research suggests that the larger the partner age difference, the less relationship power the girls experience.
-Behavioral interventions such as developing relationship skills in identifying, preventing, and coping with controlling behaviors may be beneficial.
-For condom use promotion, it is important to identify decision-making patterns within relationships and increase the power of the adolescent female in the relationship.
-Female adolescents from minority populations are at even higher risk for intimate partner violence (IPV).
+Female adolescents from minority populations are at increased risk for intimate partner violence (IPV).
 Recent research findings suggest that a substantial portion of young urban females are at high risk for being victims of multiple forms of IPV.
 Practitioners diagnosing depression among urban minority teens should assess for both physical and non-physical forms of IPV, and early detection can help to identify youths in need of intervention and care.
 Similarly to adult victims, adolescent victims do not readily disclose abuse, and may seek out medical care for problems not directly related to incidences of IPV.
 Therefore, screening should be a routine part of medical treatment for adolescents regardless of chief complaint.
-Many adults discount instances of IPV in adolescents or believe they do not occur because relationships at young ages are viewed as “puppy love,” however, it is crucial that adults take IPV in adolescents seriously even though often policy falls behind.
+Many adults discount instances of IPV in adolescents or believe they do not occur because relationships at young ages are viewed as "puppy love," however, it is crucial that adults take IPV in adolescents seriously even though often policy falls behind.